Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0019-csharp-oop-part5.md

 Car car = new Car(); // Create an object from Car, Vehicle default constructor will be executed, then Car default constructor will be executed

-Car c = new Vechical(); // Create an object from Vechial holded by reference from type Car
+Car c = new Vehicle(); // Create an object from Vehicle hold by reference from type Car
 ```

 ## Virtuality and Method Resolution